dvdmtw98/notes/notes-vault/blockchain/bitcoin/bitcoin.md

 #### Blockchain Address

-Wallets generate private key that is used to derive the blockchain address
+Wallets generate public keys that is used to derive the blockchain address
 If a bitcoin address is public everyone can see how many coins were sent to it
 Access to bitcoin address does not give a malicious user access to an account
 To maintain privacy it is suggested to create a new address before each transaction